 Florida Tick Season: Everything You Need to Know

+Technically, tick season in Florida is year-round.
 According to the Florida Department of Health, diseases caused by tick bites are more likely to occur during spring and summer.
-That being said, ticks are actually active throughout the year in Florida.
+That being said, ticks are active throughout the year in Florida.
 The abundance of nymphs and adults varies by season and species.
 Both nymphs and adults can transmit diseases, so it is important to remove ticks promptly no matter how mature they are.
 Oftentimes, nymphs are small enough to go unnoticed for long periods of time, meaning they pose an increased risk of disease transmission.
 In order to avoid disease transmission from nymphs and adults alike, it is important to practice prevention and regular checks on you, your family, and your pets.

 American Dog Ticks